Facial Fracture In Children

 - Your child's has a headache that is getting worse, even after he takes pain medicine.

 - You have questions or concerns about your child's condition or care.

 - Your child becomes confused or more fussy, restless, or sleepy than usual.

 - Your child has blood or clear fluid coming from his nose or ears.

-- Your child has seizures (convulsions) or is vomiting (throwing up).
+- Your child has seizures or is vomiting.

 - Your child has trouble breathing.

-- Your child has trouble hearing, slurred speech, or is seeing blurred or double.
+- Your child has trouble hearing or speaking.

-- Your child's pupil (black area in the center of the eye) looks larger in one eye.
+- Your child's pupil looks larger in one eye.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.